People like Miliband, they just don’t yet view him as a prime minister.

 Labour can win in 2015.
 The psephology suggests they will be the largest party.
 But there is a long, long way to go.

 Richard Carr is a lecturer at the Labour History Research Unit, Anglia Ruskin University, and a contributing editor to Left Foot ForwardLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.